fador/GRBL_Burn_em/README.md

     -   **Select**: Click to select objects.
 Hold Shift to multi-select.
     -   **Move/Resize**: Drag handles to resize, drag body to move.
     -   **Group**: Select multiple objects and use the Group command to treat them as a single unit.
+    -   **Array**: Create multiple copies of selected objects in a grid pattern.
+4.  **Framing**: Use the side panel to set Framing Speed/Power and trace the work area bounds.
-4.  **Layers**: Manage object visibility and processing order using the layer panel.
+5.  **Layers**: Manage object visibility and processing order using the layer panel.
-5.  **Serial Control**: Connect to your laser cutter via the Options/Settings menu to stream G-code.
+6.  **Serial Control**: Connect to your laser cutter via the Options/Settings menu to stream G-code.

 ## 🛠 Architecture